MoeskerDev/ms-project3-glossary/README.md

 * I want to easily navigate back to the homepage if I end up at the 404 error page to not get lost.

     i.
-Once I am on the custom error page, there is a button which says "Return to homepage" and redirects the user back to the homepage with all terms.
+Once I am on the custom error page, there is a button below the error message which says "Return to homepage" and redirects the user back to the homepage with all terms. ii.
+Another option would be to use the navbar, either click home or glossary frow fields.

 The most common path for a registered user is from the homepage to the login page which leads to the profile page (from now on logged in user).
 From there you can either delete a term which then takes you back to the homepage or you edit a term which leads to the edit term page.
 By cancelling the edit term you go back to the homepage.
 By editing a term, you stay on the edit term page to see your changes.
 Another frequent path from the profile page could be the add term page.
 Once you have added a term you are redirected to the homepage with all terms, including your newly added term.